insidewhy/smell-baron/readme.md

 ## Running more than one process

-If you want to run multiple processes you can separate them with the argument `---`:
+To run more than one command separate each one with the argument `---`:
 ```
 ADD smell-baron /bin/smell-baron
 ENTRYPOINT ["/bin/smell-baron"]